ReactiveX/RxPY/docs/get_started.rst

             lowercase()
          ).subscribe(lambda value: print("Received {0}".format(value)))

-In this example, the *lowsercase* operator converts all received items to lowercase.
+In this example, the *lowercase* operator converts all received items to lowercase.
 The structure of the *_lowercase* function is a very common way to implement custom operators: It takes a source Observable as input, and returns a custom Observable.
 The source observable is subscribed only when the output